 Boss In Mooks Clothing: Lasrian Elite Troopers are Giant Mook enemies inside bulletproof Powered Armor spacesuits, equipped with a combination minigun and rocket launcher.
 There are about 5 of them throughout the entire game.

 Cutscene Power to the Max: Hayden's C4.
-The block he throws in Viktor's lap is enough to destroy a sprawling complex that takes up most of an island (you're supposed to place more, but the game forgets to give you any reason to actually do so).
+The block he throws in Viktor's lap is enough to destroy a sprawling complex that takes up most of an island (you're supposed to place more, but the game only gives this a passing mention and doesn't actually force you to do so).
 The block you later find during actual gameplay barely destroys a single door.

-Eldritch Abomination: Technocyte organisms get larger and Stronger With Age, and it's heavily implied that after a few centuries they become outright huge Eldritch Abominations.
+Eldritch Abomination: Technocyte organisms get larger and Stronger with Age, and it's heavily implied that after a few centuries they become outright huge monsters.
 Mezner's plan is apparently to send out a signal that will go across the globe and wake these guys up from their ancient slumber deep beneath the ocean depths.

 Enemy Civil War: Hayden is targeted by other infected and the Lasrian army, both of whom work for Mezner.
 But they don't like each other.
 In fact they are just as likely to kill each other as they are to try and kill Hayden.